Discretisation of regularity structures: The reconstruction theorem

 locally uniformly over all $z$, over all such compact sets $\K_\eps$, and $\eps>0$.
 Fix a continuous model $(\Pi,\Gamma)$ with associated reconstruction operator $\CR$, $f\in\CD^{\gamma}(\Gamma)$, and $f^\eps\in\CD_\eps^{\gamma}(\Gamma^\eps)$.
-We assume that for every $\eta\in \CB_{\s}^{r}$,
+We assume that for every $\eta\in \Phi$,

-locally uniformly in $z\in \R^d$, and uniformly over all $\eps$. \end{assumption} \begin{remark} A common choice for $\CR^\eps$ is given by $\CR^\eps f(z)= (\Pi_z^\eps f(z))(z)$, provided of course that this is a meaningful expression, which is the case in the first three examples given in the previous section.
-Note that in this case $\CR^\eps$ is a bilinear function of the pair $(f,\Pi^\eps)$. \end{remark}
+locally uniformly in $z\in \R^d$, and uniformly over all $\eps$. \end{assumption} \begin{remark} Given two discrete models as above, the form of the reconstruction operator alluded to in Remark~\ref{rem:rec} shows that $\CR^\eps$ is usually a bilinear function of the pair $(f,\Pi^\eps)$.
+Therefore, the validity of the Assumption~\ref{a:reccomparedisc} can be shown in a similar way as the one for Assumption~\ref{a:rec}. \end{remark}

 \begin{theorem} Let $\gamma>0$, and fix a compact set $\K$.
 Fix a discrete model $(\Pi^\eps,\Gamma^\eps)$ such that Assumption~\ref{a:rec} is satisfied.
 We then have the estimate